PRESS

 Media

-"The Plum Moon. / Lunatic and nocturnal. / Intensive Master on Tango"
+“The Moon the Plum. / Moonlit and nocturnal. / Intensive Master on Tango"

 "Deep pink: poetry and tango.
 The 'savoir faire' of the artists has been noticed, their professionalism, the love they feel for Tango and everything it represents.
 A luxury you"